Hastle/Yr-park/README.md

-Don't use task gulp build and update dist dir.
+Don't use task buildAll and update dist dir.